 What About An English Language Training Centre?

-The more formal organizations are usually owned by big companies and consequently have a corporate mentality as well as standardized methods of teaching.
+The more formal training school organizations such as English First and Wall Street are usually owned by big companies and consequently have a corporate mentality as well as standardized methods of teaching.

 Within this structure, staff wear formal office attire and must be on the premises even when not teaching.
 Your work will be evaluated and you must follow the company format.